Chris Seelbach (baseball)

-Christopher Don Seelbach (born December 18, 1972) is a former Major League Baseball pitcher who played for the Atlanta Braves from 2000-2001.
+Christopher Don Seelbach (born December 18, 1972) is an American former Major League Baseball pitcher who played for the Atlanta Braves from 2000-2001.
 He also played for the Hokkaido Nippon Ham Fighters of Japan's Nippon Professional Baseball in 2002.
 He was hit on the head by Houston Astros first baseman Lance Berkman.
 He was immediately taken off the field and sent to the hospital.
 He did recover.

 Seelbach now owns and operates Hit Run Steal, a baseball and softball equipment company.